abstract-human-head-filled-with-images-of-drugs-and-alcohol-with-a-pencil-easer-poised-to-erase-it-why-do-we-struggle-with-substance-abuse.j

 For example, let’s say you are getting over an alcohol addiction that started because you were depressed.
 You usually drank after a rough day of work or on the weekends when you were alone.
 The problem continued to worsen to the point where you started drinking during the day… every day.
 This is where the problem of moderation and dependency became an issue of addiction.

-The next challenge you can encounter is your dependency on having a quick escape.
-The substance offers immediate resolution and relief, so you turn to it again.
 For example, if you are able to stop drinking on your own, you can be susceptible to relapse because you may not know how to safely handle some of the other obstacles that come into play throughout life.
 You are in the habit of drinking them away.

 While you were originally using alcohol to help with depression, the problem became more impactful when you used it to address problems you are having with your spouse.
 One day, you find yourself arguing with them about financial concerns or time management, and the resulting stress led you right back to the bottle.
 That’s where you start to compound the reasoning and drink more often.